 Strength and Conditioning Coach (Women's Basketball)

-Dr. Allison Randall is in her third season in 2021-22 as Vanderbilt women’s basketball’s head strength and conditioning coach.
+Dr. Allison Randall is in her fifth season as Vanderbilt women’s basketball’s head strength and conditioning coach.

 Randall coordinates all aspects of the program’s implementation of strength and conditioning and sports science protocols.
 She also serves as a liaison between the coaching staff, sports medicine, sports nutrition, and the academic counseling staffs.

 Prior to coming to West End, Randall was the associate director of strength and conditioning for Olympic sports at Virginia Tech.
 Randall served at Virginia Tech as an intern, graduate assistant and full-time employee from 2012-19.